 Motorized Bicycles in New York

-Aside from electric bikes, New York’s classifications are pretty straight forward, having 3 different classes of bikes based on their top speed, which combines motorized bikes, mopeds and scooters together into each class.
+New York's classifications are pretty straight forward, having 3 different classes of bikes based on their top speed, which combines non-electric motorized bikes, mopeds and scooters together into each class.

 Class C Motorized Bikes